 Even the best sounding deal can turn into a bad investment if the sponsor is inexperienced, untrustworthy, or has a poor track record.

 Company principals are a good indicator of the experience of the company.
-A good sponsor will have principals with extensive experience in real estate acquisitions, financing, investor relations, asset management and disposition, as well as a successful track record of property transactions.
+A good sponsor has principals with extensive experience in real estate acquisitions, financing, investor relations, asset management and disposition, as well as a successful track record of property transactions.

 The sponsor’s track record is also an important factor.
 While past performance is not an indicator of future success, it is an important point to consider when evaluation an investment.
 If a sponsor has not consistently met or exceeded original projections, not delivered anticipated yield or return, and has consistently low occupancy in its properties, investing with this sponsor may be risky.(1)